TrailsofGold/whitepaper/docs/README.md

 ## Mission

-**Bitcoin Pirates** is a game, and does not pretend to save the world, fight the climate change or serve any higher purpose.
+**Seven Seas** is a game, and does not pretend to save the world, fight the climate change or serve any higher purpose.

 The goals of the game are simple and clear:
 1. Have fun